 The work of a Cyber Lawyer is to prepare, examine and advocate a case for the client involved in a cyber crime case.

+Cyber Law is a domain, much wider than the entire legal domain itself.
 It is also a very important aspect of legal training & corporate management.

 Most popular cyber crime is hacking person’s personal accounts, cyber terrorism and spread of virus.